 A Vision of Conservation

+“My grandfather’s love for the north woods rubbed off on me,” says Peter Steel, reserve manager and grandson of Heath Angelo.
 He’s the only one of his generation to exercise his right to the life estate established by his grandfather.
-And, as his work as reserve manager attests, he didn’t just go to the property to live there; he went to further his grandfather’s vision for land preservation.
+As his work as reserve manager attests, he didn’t just go to the property to live there; he went to preserve the forest his grandparents fought for.